AlbinTouma/albinswiki/russias_illicit_networks.md

 Chowla and Falcao (2016) argue that illicit should be something wider and instead point to OECD's deintion of illicit as improper, irregular, esp not sanctioned by law, rule or custom, and that financial flows should encompass both transnational and domestic.

 Despite differences in definition, the significance of IFF is acknoweldged.
 Target 16.4 of the UN Sustainable Development Goals aims by 2030 to significantly reduce illicit financial arms flows, strengthen the recovery and return of assets and combat all forms of organised crime.
 The negative impact of IFF on global development is acknowledged, but this paper highglights the role of IFF in facilitating foreign policy activities that are destabilising an dundermine democracy and governance.

 Many of the mechanisms that facilitate IFF are well understood.
-Lumina argues that iFF are facilitated by offshore, tax havens, secrecy jurisdictions, shell companies, shadowy trust accounts, sham charitable foundations (Lumina 2018, p.320)
-Despite sancitons, many Russian actors use off-the-books financial mechanisms, including cash transfers, gold, diamond smuggling, crypto-currency transactions.
+Lumina argues that iFF are facilitated by offshore, tax havens, secrecy jurisdictions, shell companies, shadowy trust accounts, sham charitable foundations (Lumina 2018, p.320).Despite sancitons, many Russian actors use off-the-books financial mechanisms, including cash transfers, gold, diamond smuggling, crypto-currency transactions.
 The role of the state in certain countries in facilitating IFF is under researched and often overlooked.

-## Why important
+## Why research on IFF is important

 Russia's operation in the financial grey zone requires better understanding and more scrutiny.
 Research in the area is complex and time-consuming bu offers important insights into new trends in Russian foreign policy behaviour and decision making.

 ## The political economy of foreign policy

-> "Corrosive capital" to influence neighbouring states
+> <span style='background-color:yellow;">Corrosive capital"</span> to influence neighbouring states
 > Sanctions circumvention to keep economy going
 > Private military companies to project power
 > Geoeconomics as war by other means

-One viwe is that the Russian state is the key actor using illicit or corrupt business dealings as forms of 'strategic corruption' or competition in the 'Financial Gray Zone' to achieve geopolitical goals (Conley, 2022).
+One view is that the Russian state is the key actor using illicit or corrupt business dealings as forms of 'strategic corruption' or competition in the 'Financial Gray Zone' to achieve geopolitical goals (Conley, 2022).
 In, 2022, US Assistant Secretary for FTerrorist Financing and Finacial Crimes Elizabeth Rosenberg calimed that illicit finance is a major national secutiyy threat, citing Russia's war in Ukraine as an example.

-A differnt view is that Russia is a kleptocracy in which foreign and domestic policy decisions are determined primarily by personal financial intersts (Dawisha, 2015, Marten 2015).
+A different view is that Russia is a kleptocracy in which foreign and domestic policy decisions are determined primarily by personal financial intersts (Dawisha, 2015, Marten 2015).
 The state is less important than multiple personal vested interests who use Russian foreign policy to enrich themselves.

 In reality, IFF is not simply an instrument of the Russian state or a way for businesspeople to shape foreign policy in their own interests.
 The relationship is more complex.
 Ideology shapes world views, defines threats, helps interepret the world (Lewis 2022).
 Economics and military capabilities limit ideological aspirations and geopolitics places constraints.
 But illicit finance augments these essential drivers in three ways.

 1. IFF ensures Russian geopolitical strategies are successfully implemented because elites have vested interest in positive outocmes.
 We see this in big infrastructure projects with economic and geopolitical impact ie RUssian gas pipeline to China, 'The power of Siberaia', which came online in 2019.
 The US 55 billion price tag for the pipeline was artificiall boosted by excess profits for well-connected Gazprom contractors (RIley, 2021, Sberbank, 2018).
 This reduced the commercial value of the pipeline but also ensured its completion because there were vested interests in subcontracting the pipeline construction.
 Similar logic follows Turkstream project which lets Russian export gas to Turkey and Europe without Ukrainian transit.
 2. Illicit finance is used to compensate for Russian economic and diplomatic weakness.
 The use of non-formal state actors such as private military companies (PMCs) like Wagner lets Russia project power despite its weakness.
 They offer flexible funding, including opaque funding from other sources including commerical inocme.
 Russia maintains influence through "corrosive capital in neighbouring states such as Georgia, Uzbekistan, Khazakstan (Prelex, 2020, RFE/RL, 2023).